-Also recent research among users of menstrual-app Clue – working together with dr. Alexandra Alvergne from the University of Oxford – indicates that syncing is a myth.
+Also recent research among users of menstrual app Clue – working together with dr. Alexandra Alvergne from the University of Oxford – indicates that syncing is a myth.
 The small study (data was analysed of 360 pairs of women who had at least three cycles over a similar time period) even suggested the opposite.
 According to the results, cycles from women who live together or spend a lot of time together, are actually more likely to diverge over time.
-Currently Clue has collected data of 1 billion menstrual cycles; the company is planning to do further research on this topic in the future.
+Clue has collected data of 1 billion menstrual cycles and is planning to do further research on this topic in the future.

 Period! is an independent, online magazine about all aspects of menstruation.
 Period! is not intended as a substitute for medical advice.
 If you’re suffering from medical complaints, always visit your doctor or GP.
 Editorial articles can contain affiliate links.
 Sponsored collaborations can be found in the category Spotlight.
 Do you have any questions?
 Check our Contact page.